balena-io-experimental/device-types/README.md

 - Each contract file name should equal its own slug
 - Each contract slug should be unique, even among different contract types
+- Each contract should only link to valid contracts

 License
 -------